-General
+General Feedback:

-A total of twenty-eight candidates attempted the regulating markets professional interview during this round, the highest number since the CPCF has been offered, achieving between 43% and 90%, and significant proportion of the marks fell in the central band of 50% to 70%.
-All candidates passed prior to moderation, and whilst the majority were good, some were truly excellent.
+A total of twenty-nine candidates attempted the regulating markets professional interview during this round, the highest number since the CPCF has been offered, achieving between 38% and 80%, with twenty-six candidates passed achieving marks of 60% or above.
+This is excellent and is an indication of the efforts put in to get to grips with this complex subject area which is essential to the role of the regulatory.

-A total of five scenarios were used for this round, reflecting the number of candidates entering and the fact that the interviews had to be conducted over the course of four days.
+A total of five scenarios were used for this round, reflecting the number of candidates entering and the fact that the interviews had to be conducted over the course of three days.
 All candidates were allocated their scenario in advance of the interview and five questions were posed in each interview.